Hay Creek BDA Construction #2

 Participants are responsible for their own food, camping gear as well as transportation to and from the trip.
 Car-pooling will be available.
-Many of the tasks will require being in the water: since the trip occurs in August this will be a welcome relief.
-However, footing is uncertain, and alongshore there are “prickly plants” so a somewhat protective wading she would be optimal (e.g. old running shoe rather than sandals).
-Participants should be prepared to be away from camp all day each of the work days.
+Participants should be prepared for a significant amount of wading in the creek, and therefore we recommend old sneakers (not sandals or rubber boots) for footwear.
+Participants should be prepared to be away from camp all day, each of the work days.

 ONDA will provide tools for the work, some group camping equipment, and expert leadership.
-We also provide hot water at morning and evening mealtimes to help expedite meal prep, and yummy coffee in the morning.
+We also provide hot water at morning and evening mealtimes to help expedite meal prep, as well as fresh coffee each morning.